 How Tall Will My Baby Be?
-A Genetic Explanation
+(A Genetic Explanation for Height)

 When a soon-to-be-parent learns they’re expecting a child, their brains go into overdrive—including wondering what—or who!—their child will look like.
 Brown hair?
 Blonde hair?
 Red hair?
 No hair?
-Which may trickle into pondering about height—will baby be tall or short like me/the other biological parent?
+These genetic and inheritance questions may also make you wonder, "How tall will my baby grow up to be?"
+Will your baby be tall or short like me/the other biological parent?

 I confess: I definitely wondered, and still do: How tall will my baby be?

-Since we were just as curious as you, we asked doctors to break down the height gene that determines how tall or short your kid MIGHT be.
+Since we were just as curious as you, we asked doctors to break down the genes that influence height and how genetics determine how tall or short your kid MIGHT be.

 How Parents’ Height Impacts Baby